Mortimerp9/LogSplit/README.md

 The app is currently configured to run with three separate JVMs on the same machine (localhost) on the ports 2550, 2551 and 2552.
 You can start the three JVMs with:

-`> sbt 'run-main net.pierreandrews.LogSplitApp --port 2550 --output /tmp/chaordic/outputs/server0 --input /tmp/chaordic/servers/server0 --serverID 0'`
+`>  java -cp LogSplit-assembly-0.1-SNAPSHOT.jar  net.pierreandrews.LogSplitApp --port 2550 --output /tmp/chaordic/outputs/server0 --input /tmp/chaordic/servers/server0 --serverID 0`

-`> sbt 'run-main net.pierreandrews.LogSplitApp --port 2551 --output /tmp/chaordic/outputs/server1 --input /tmp/chaordic/servers/server1 --serverID 1'`
+`>  java -cp LogSplit-assembly-0.1-SNAPSHOT.jar  net.pierreandrews.LogSplitApp --port 2551 --output /tmp/chaordic/outputs/server1 --input /tmp/chaordic/servers/server1 --serverID 1`

-`> sbt 'run-main net.pierreandrews.LogSplitApp --port 2552 --output /tmp/chaordic/outputs/server2 --input /tmp/chaordic/servers/server2 --serverID 2'`
+`>  java -cp LogSplit-assembly-0.1-SNAPSHOT.jar net.pierreandrews.LogSplitApp --port 2552 --output /tmp/chaordic/outputs/server2 --input /tmp/chaordic/servers/server2 --serverID 2`

 If you are going to run each JVM on separate machines, you need to change the seeds, either with the `--seeds` arguments, e.g. for one server:

-`> sbt 'run-main net.pierreandrews.LogSplitApp --port 2550 --output /tmp/chaordic/outputs/server0 --input /tmp/chaordic/servers/server0 --serverID 0 --seeds 192.168.1.21:2550,192.168.1.23:2551,192.168.1.1:2550'`
+`>  java -cp LogSplit-assembly-0.1-SNAPSHOT.jar net.pierreandrews.LogSplitApp --port 2550 --output /tmp/chaordic/outputs/server0 --input /tmp/chaordic/servers/server0 --serverID 0 --seeds 192.168.1.21:2550,192.168.1.23:2551,192.168.1.1:2550`

 or by updating the `application.conf` settings.
 Given the limited time and resources I had, I couldn't test this extensively on distributed servers but it should work transparently.